mach874k/mach874k.com/content/english/_index.md

   enable: true
   title: "About Us"
   description: "Scattered across South America and Europe, we are remote-first, we value diversity, and quality of experience of our games."
-  content: "Our mission is to deliver a game that we have been wanting to play since forever.
-A true Reality RPG, that makes you walk around the real world exploring for adventure, Epic Heroes, Quests, and awesome foes.
-We want to do that by finding like minded professionals, keeping diversity as a goal, and work-life balance as a must.
-We are remote first, and looking for talent.
-Geodiversity is important to us."
+  content: "We are on a mission to bring a new level of immersion to the gaming world.
+Our dream is to create games that takes players on epic adventures through interaction with the real world, facing off against fearsome foes and completing quests alongside heroic characters.
+To make this dream a reality, we are dedicated to building a team of like-minded professionals who share our passion for innovation and quality.
+We value diversity and prioritize work-life balance, and as a remote-first company, we welcome talented individuals from all over the globe to join us on this exciting journey."
   image: "images/digital-drawing.jpeg"